pulimeng/DeepDrug3D/README.md

 # Usage

-The package provides prediction, training and visualization modules.
+The package provides data-generation, prediction, and training modules.

-1. The prediction module
+1. Data generation

+This step generates data for training/prediction while provides intermediate results for visualization.

+The input contains a .pdb file of the protein and auxilary file marking the binding residue numbers and center of the pocket (optional).
+An example of the auxilary file is provided in `example_aux.txt`.

+2. Prediction

 It uses the pdb file and an auxilary input file, which contains biniding residue numbers and center of the ligand/pocket, as input files.
 The center in the auxilary input file is not necessary.
 If the center is not provided, the model will calculate the pocket center and use it as the ligand center.
-An example of the auxilary file is provided in `example_aux.txt`.
 The trained model is available at `https://osf.io/enz69/`
 To use the prediction module, run `python predict.py --protein your_protein.pdb --aux your_auxilary_file.txt --r 15 --N 31`.
   - `--protein` contains the full path to the pdb file you wish to classify.
   - `--aux` is the auxilary file with binding residue numbers and center of ligand (optional).